Saturday, March 17, 2007

 Agrani Girls' High School

-Once maternity center, now Family Planning Directorate - east of Orphanage
+Once a maternity center, now Family Planning Directorate on the east of Orphanage

-BUET : new academic buildings coming up in Azimpur area, north of Azimpur Girls' School
+new academic block for BUET in Polashi north of Azimpur Girls' School.

 Fuller road, between Salimullah Muslim Hall (left) and BUET, Dept. of Architecture (right)

-It won’t be out of place to mention that most of the top officials of the then-East Pakistan (later Bangladesh) once stayed in Azimpur colony.
-The colony was a nurturing ground of the first generation of Bengali talents who rose to top positions in political, administration, trade, intellectual and cultural fields of the country.
-The colony 'Community Centre' and it's field in the 50's and 60's was the most sought after place for wedding ceremonies and holding cultural functions.
+It won’t be out of place to mention that most bureaucrats and intellectuals of the then East Pakistan lived in Azimpur colony.
+It was a nurturing place of first generation of Bengali talents in the political, administrative and cultural fields.
+The 'Community Centre' of the colony was considered a prestigious venue for holding wedding ceremonies and cultural functions.

 nostalgic experience indeed!..not much of change seen exept the community centre and old tinshed mosque.
 In 50's - 60's the playing fields between the blocks would remain occupied with young boys and girls engaged in games,cultural activities and picnic, but now it seems vacant..
 Well done Ershad..thanks!